karahmat/Verificate/README.md

 Some institutes store certificates in digital form but they are stored in a centralized network where there is a chance of certificate tampering.
 These may increase the cases of fraud since there is no means of security and integrity of the data both in manual and in digital form.

 ## Solution
-AzCredify provides a platform for education institutes to store and verify the student credentials using blockchain technology.
+Verificate provides a platform for education institutes to store and verify the student credentials using blockchain technology.

 Whenever a certificate is added into a block, it will return a unique transaction ID and a hash of the document stored.
 The certificate file, transaction ID and document hash are then sent to the student.

-The company can verify whether the certificate provided by the student is authorized or has been tampered with or not through Azcredify.
+The company can verify whether the certificate provided by the student is authorized or has been tampered with or not through Verificate.

 ### Advantages
-With Azcredify,
+With Verificate,

 - No one can tamper the certificate or create fake degrees.